 This is the road to my grandma’s house.

-Instead of a faucet, there was a hand pump in the kitchen.
+Instead of a faucet, a hand pump in the kitchen sink.

-And if I had to use the bathroom in the middle of the night, she gave me a dish with a lid on it.
-I remember staring at it, flummoxed—what exactly was I supposed to do with that?
+And in case I needed to use the washroom in the middle of the night, grandma handed me a dish with a lid on it.
+I stared at it, flummoxed—what was I supposed to do with it?

 This is my last memory of her at the house.